Translation disclaimer (Translation disclaimer)

 For details of the rating criteria, please read:

-Roughly speaking a rating of three may be taken to indicate legal compliance.
 For more about the hygiene rating scheme, visit: More about food hygiene ratings.

-Food hygiene ratings in Calderdale
+Ratings in Calderdale

 Food safety management